U.S. News Rankings

 3. Communicate Effectively

 When applying to Cedarville University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due July 1.
 The application fee at Cedarville University is $30.
 It is selective, with an acceptance rate of 75.4 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||75.4%|

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Cedarville University is 13:1, and the school has 64.9 percent of its classes with fewer than 20 students.
-The most popular majors at Cedarville University include: Registered Nursing/Registered Nurse; Mechanical Engineering; Early Childhood Education and Teaching; Psychology, General; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 84.0 percent.
+The student-faculty ratio at Cedarville University is 13:1, and the school has 64.8 percent of its classes with fewer than 20 students.
+The most popular majors at Cedarville University include: Registered Nursing/Registered Nurse; Early Childhood Education and Teaching; Mechanical Engineering; Biology/Biological Sciences, General; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.